 What is Pink Algae and How Can I Get Rid of It?

-If you notice a weird pink coating or pink spots at the bottom of your pool, you may be dealing with pink algae.
-Any type of algae or bacteria growth in your pool is never good.
-If you’re currently dealing with that pink stuff in your poo, keep reading.
-The experts at LinerWorld are answering some of the most common questions about pink algae and how to get rid of pink slime in your pool.
+If you have recently noticed a pink coating or pink spots at the bottom of your pool, you may be dealing with pink algae.
+Any type of algae or bacteria growth in your pool is never good, so it’s important to understand what type of algae is in your pool, why you have it, and how to get rid of it.

-What is pink algae in swimming pools?
+What are pink algae in swimming pools?

 Why do I have pink algae infestation in my pool?

 Pink algae will form slimy pink or clear layers over your swimming pool surfaces.
-The pink coating typically appears in areas of the swimming pool that aren’t exposed to direct sunlight, and that has little to no water movement.
+The pink coating typically appears in areas of the swimming pool that aren’t exposed to direct sunlight and with little to no water movement.

 How to get rid of pink slime in the pool